gdglondon/AndroidThingsWorkshop/task_one_blink_led.md

 For more information please visit: https://developer.android.com/things/hardware/index.html

 ### Blinking LED Android Things Circuit
 The diagram below illustrates how to build your first circuit for this blinking LED exercise.
 The first diagram shows how to connect your components together.
 Very often, the actual physical representation of the circuit connection is not clear due to how the components and pins are arranged on the board.
 In order to make this easier to understand, the schematic diagram is provided underneath.
 A schematic diagram aims at clearly explaining how various components are connected together throughout your circuit design by greatly simplifiying the represenation of each component.
+Please note that the longer leg of the LED is the one connecting to the resistor.

 #### Connection Diagram
 ![alt_text](./Diagrams/Blink_Led/blink_led.png)